66-year-old Texas transplant using billboard to find love

 “I’m an older guy now and here I am, I’m busy with my business and I don’t know what kind of page a woman is on when I happen to run into her at the store or LA Fitness,” Bays explained.

 Bays decided he was going to think outside the box a little bit, that’s just how he rolls.
 The idea first came to him while he was driving into Texas.
-A few months later he saw a billboard for sale on Highway 29 just east of Bertram and that was that.
+A few months later he saw a billboard for sale on Highway 29 just east of Bertram, about 44 miles outside of Austin, and that was that.

 “What you see is something that took several months to really bear fruit,” Bays said.